Equifax's chief information officer and chief security officer are out

 Last week, the credit monitoring firm said that a security breach may have exposed the personal data of up to 143 million Americans.
 Vulnerable information includes names, Social Security numbers, birth dates, addresses and some driver's license numbers.

-Equifax is now under federal investigation by the Federal Trade Commission.
+Equifax is now under investigation by the FBI and the Federal Trade Commission.
 The state attorney general of Massachusetts has said she intends to sue the company.
 Class action suits are also pouring in.

 Representative Jeb Hensarling, a Republican from Texas and chairman of the House Financial Services Committee, has said preparations for a congressional hearing on the hack are underway as well.